cwilper/fixi/README.md

     > [sudo] rake install

+*NOTE: Fixi should generally work in any environment where Ruby 1.9 has been installed.
+It has been tested on OS X, Ubuntu, and Windows.*

-*NOTE: Fixi uses sqlite3, which will need to be built if it's not already on your system.*
+*NOTE: Fixi uses sqlite3, which may need to be built if it's not already on your system.*

 If you are using Ubuntu and you get an error about building sqlite, you may